LordBrim/thesis/README.md

 ## Admin Screen %% #done %%

 - [x] Create a command palette on home screen for admins.
 - [ ] Create a generate report screen.
+Reporst include total blood unit donations, total blood unit requests, total blood unit transfers, and total blood unit donations per event.
+Show a graph on top and a summary of the graph on the bottom.
+- [ ] Create a button for admin, request blood unit transfers from another hospital.

 ## Random Bug Fixes %% #done %%